rachtrx/til-24-base/README.md

 In the audio datasets provided to both the Novice and Advanced Guardians, noise will already be present.
 Should Guardians wish to finetune their models on additional data, they are also free to use the (clean, unaugmented) National Speech Corpus data present in the til-ai-24-data bucket.

 As for the image datasets provided to both the Novice and Advanced Guardians, there will be no noise present.
 However, it is worth noting that Advanced Guardians' models would have to be adequately robust to noise due to the degradation of their robot sensors.

+## Data Augmentation

+In real-life scenarios, it is common for the distribution of incoming deployment data to deviate from the distribution of the data the model was trained on.
+As a result of data drift, your training data will not perfectly match the data presented to you in subsequent rounds.
+In light of this, you will have to ensure your submitted models are robust enough to still make good predictions on noisy out-of-distribution data.

+While your team is free to use whatever libraries you wish for data augmentation, we suggest the audiomentations library for audio augmentation and the albumentations library for image augmentation due to their ease of use.

 ### Audio Augmentation with audiomentations